What Is the Difference Between Speculating, Betfair Trading, and Investing?

 Wrapping It Up

-While the difference between speculating, trading, and investing is clear, there is certainly one aspect that is common to them all.
+While the difference between speculating, Betfair Trading, and investing is clear, there is certainly one aspect that is common to them all.
 That’s taking full responsibility for judging your risk vs your reward.

 Of course, what you’re willing to risk for what reward is just as unique as your personality.
 But truly analyzing this and how you make these judgments can be highly revealing on a personal level.